jroven/golite-compiler/README.md

-# How to run the compiler on the CS Linux Servers
+# How to run the compiler
 Step 1: Run "./build.sh" to build the golitec executable Step 2: Run "./golitec {flags} fileToCompile"